Documentation is now live! Read | Stay in the loop with Lightna updates - Keep me updated

 CrUX LCP is derived from real user performance data collected by Google.
 Among Core Web Vitals, LCP is one of the most difficult metrics to optimize, and achieving a perfect score is often challenging.
 The value represents the percentage of users with a good LCP experience according to real-user data.

 Capacity indicates the maximum number of concurrent users the website can support, excluding management accounts and background operations.
-The calculation assumes that each user performs around 10 interactions per minute.

 Need for Investments into Optimizations indicates how often performance degradation occurs and the level of additional effort required during feature development to prevent or minimize it.